 'This book is technically a reprint, although it's heavily revised.
-As Doug Nye explains Jenkinson and Posthumus' 1975 words on the history of Britain's first Formula One championship-winning marque remains untouched within its hefty 288-page hardback form.
+As Doug Nye explains, Jenkinson and Posthumus' 1975 words on the history of Britain's first Formula One championship-winning marque remain untouched within its hefty 288-page hardback form.
 However, upon the authors' deaths, Nye inherited their wealth of research material, and has sympathetically upscaled it here, teaming the classic work with a wealth of old photos, documents and race results.
 Truly definitive.'

 MotorSport, March 2022

 'This enhanced edition is a fine tribute to the cars which as Tony Brooks, last remaining Vanwall drier, says in his foreword "fired the starting pistol of Britain's domination".'

 'As you might expect, this feels like the definitive Vanwall book.'